 Other fairs you should consider visiting are the San Telmo fair on Sunday which focuses on antiques, but also has a strong showing of street performers, tango dancers and artisans.
 Also the Mataderos fair on Saturday and Sunday is an off the beaten path fair.
 It has a tendency to feel a bit more “local” and is light on tourists especially compared to the San Telmo fair.
 Be careful in this area at dusk and night hours.
 Also, double check to make sure the fair is open, it closes during the hot summer months.

 Buenos Aires is internationally known for its nightlife for all ages.
 You will see 3 year old kids with their families exiting a restaurant at 1:30 in the morning.
 It is not unusual to find 80 year old couples strolling casually down the street after enjoying some ice cream.
 Mainly you will see the teens, 20’s, 30’s and 40’s whooping it up at bars, clubs, gathering in the streets and enjoying their free time until 8 a.m.
 Try it, you might be amazed at your own stamina.

 Note: Do not drink like you may drink in England, Ireland, the U.S., Australia, Germany, Russia…we are alcoholics comparatively.
+There is no rush here with late closing times.
 Pace yourself if you want to make it past 3 a.m.

 Plaza Armenia (aka Plaza Palermo Viejo) in Palermo Soho